Shimon Peres: Second premiership (1995–1996)

-On 11 April 1996, Prime Minister Peres initiated Operation Grapes of Wrath, which was triggered by Hezbollah Katyusha rockets fired into Israel in response to the killing of two Lebanese by an IDF missile.
+On 11 April 1996, Peres initiated Operation Grapes of Wrath, which was triggered by Hezbollah Katyusha rockets fired into Israel in response to the killing of two Lebanese by an IDF missile.
 Israel conducted massive air raids and extensive shelling in southern Lebanon.
 106 Lebanese civilians died in the shelling of Qana, when a UN compound was hit in an Israeli shelling.